openmod-tracker/VeraGrid/doc/md_source/topology.md

   for power system applications.

-The nifty trick of composing A with the reducible elements, allows us to use a standard island-finding algorithm to identify groups of buses connected by reducible elements that can be treated as a single bus because they are *topologically* the same place.
+The nifty trick of composing `A` with the reducible elements, allows us to use a standard **island-finding algorithm** (see the annex) to identify groups of buses connected by reducible elements that can be treated as a single bus because they are *topologically* the same place.
+The result of that will be a mapping vector of size equal to the number of nodes where each value represents the index of the node that remain for calculation

 In the given example, buses 0 and 1 are grouped, meaning bus 1 is effectively merged into bus 0.
 Buses 2 and 3 remain as independent nodes.